equalitie/np1sec/doc/np1sec_api.md

 Room is a central concept in this library.
 It contains a collection of conversations, and provides one a communication link to all of them.
 It also contains a list of authenticated users that one can invite, updated via callbacks present in the `RoomInterface`.
 This list is not strongly related to the list of people in particular conversations -- a user can be in a conversation without being in the room list.

 A room can create a conversation by calling the asynchronous `Room::create_conversation()` function.
 Once the process of creating a conversation is finished, user is let known through the `RoomInterface::conversation_created` callback.
 A conversation created in this way has only the creator in it.
 Another way a conversation may be created is when some other (n+1)sec user invites us into her channel.
-In such case the `Room::invited_to_conversation` callback is invoked with users already present in the conversation any us.
+In such case the `Room::invited_to_conversation` callback is invoked with users already present in the conversation and us.

 Before the `Room` object can be used, one has to call `Room::connect()`, this tells the library that the communication link is ready to be used.
 On breakage, the library calls the `RoomInterface::disconnected()` function and destroys all existing conversations afterwards.

-**Caveat:** One can not call any `Room` functions, or timers callbacks, from `RoomInterface` callbacks.
+**Caveat:** One can not call any `Room` non const functions, from `RoomInterface` callbacks.
 This avoids reentrancy.
 Conversation functions and Room accessors are OK to be used however.

 ## Conversations and Users
 **Main class:** src/conversation.h<br/>